NK Cell Therapy-NK-cells-for-Cancer

 • IFNγ

-Upon expansion of Autologous NK Cells, they are released back into the patient’s bloodstream while in close proximity to targeted cancer cells for the following:
+Upon expansion of Autologous NK Cells, they are released back into the patient’s bloodstream while near targeted cancer cells for the following:

 Improved Cell Sources for Engineered Car-Nk Cells